-Ineligible Organisations include Ineligible projects include Non-profit organisations or social enterprises with an annual income of less than €100,000.
-Schools Ongoing core costs such as insurance, rent, bills etc. Projects that do not feature an element of innovation or scalability.
-Sports organisationsStatutory bodies Projects not aligned to atleast one of the thematic areas.
-Animal welfare organisationsProposals from individuals Religious or political activities.
-Projects that have already happened or any activities that will happen before the grants are awarded.
+Ineligible Organisations include Ineligible projects include Profit-making organisations with more than 50 employees • Ongoing core costs such as insurance, rent, bills etc. Schools • Projects that do not feature an element of innovation or scalability.
+Sports organisations Statutory bodies Projects not aligned to atleast one of the thematic areas.
+Animal welfare organisations Religious or political activities.
+Proposals from individuals Projects that have already happened or any activities that will happen before the grants are awarded.
 Projects taking place outside of the Republic of Ireland.